akutozo/Horiseon/README.md

 # Horiseon

 ## About
-Horiseon offers businesses tools to be easily found, get ahead of negative consumer experiences and penetrate key markets on the web.
+Horiseon offers businesses marketing tools to be easily found, get ahead of negative consumer experiences and penetrate key markets on the web.

 ## Built With
 * HTML